siddharthaAgarwal/Lamport-OTP/README.md

 obtain a 256-bit digest.<br>
 ● In case of an enhanced scheme.
 He can add salt to the message to create a digest.<br>
 ● For each bit in digest(0 or 1) Bob will choose the corresponding row from the public key (shared to all) and generate a 256 bit signature.
-If bit = 0, first row’s column is chosen If bit = 1, second row’s column is chosen.<br>
+If bit=0, first row’s column is chosen If bit=1, second row’s column is chosen.<br>
 ● Bob hashes each of the numbers in Alice’s signature to obtain a 256-bit digest.<br>
 ● Now, both the digests are compared bit by bit.
 If there is a mismatch signature is not valid, else valid.<br>